Uvacoder/woodwork-projects/howto/hiddenlevelinglegs/README.md

 know it's even there.

 To put it together, you only need a T-nut and a bolt that fits the nut and has a flat, wide head.
-These often are called "elevator bolts".
-You can get them in a variety of lengths and head sizes.
+The one shown is my favorite, these are variously called "furniture" / "hex drive" / "joint connector" bolts.
+"Elevator" bolts would also work.

 ![](pics/IMG_3888.png "Supplies")